cyber-security-group39/cyber-security-group39/README.md

-# 📄 DeepSweep – Multi Vulnerability Web Scanner
+# 📄 DeepSweep New – Multi Vulnerability Web Scanner

 🛡️ **DeepSweep** is a smart, fast, and reliable tool designed to scan websites for security vulnerabilities.
 It helps developers and website owners detect weaknesses before attackers can exploit them, making web security simpler and more accessible.